 I did not climb the towers, I thought that Ieronimus was enough.
 I regret this decision now 🙁 The view from above must be spectacular.
 Anyway, just keep in mind that there are more than 150 steps up.

 Useful info: visit to the towers is unguided, but Vita Ignatii is with a guide only.
 They have a timetable of tours, about every 45 minutes.
 The thing is that the tour is in Spanish but they give a leaflet in English.
 I took the last tour at 19:15 and I was the only one there.
 I hoped that if I was alone the tour would be in English, but no: the guide did not speak English.
-I know Spanish a bit and after reading the leaflet it was not a problem for me to listen to her.
+I know a bit of Spanish and after reading the leaflet it was not a problem for me to listen to her.
 Anyway, I had the entire building for myself 🙂

 – the towers only: 3.75 EUR